codess-aus/PL-900/PowerApps.md

 **Form control** to create, view and edit records.
 If you add a display form control, the user can display the fields for a record.
 If you add an edit form control, the user can edit those fields, create a record, and save those changes to a data source.

+You should use the Edit form control to display, add, and update records.
+The edit form control can be used to edit the selected record or create a new record or for display purposes as well.

 **Gallery control** to display a list of records.
 A gallery control can filter, sort, search, and scroll through a set of records from a data source.
+You should use the Gallery control to show the image of an employee, their name, and department information.

 **Screen control**: This is a container for other controls and can have an image in the background.